top of page

 Most egregiously, I discovered that the proposed project type was ineligible for BRIC funding.
 The sub-application stated they wanted to reconstruct and elevate the existing structure.
 The wording was confusing.
 As I dug deeper into the sub-application, I realized that the FEMA reviewer misinterpreted their project scope as a demolition or elevation of the existing structure, but they were actually proposing new construction.
 They wanted to demolish an existing building and construct a new one at a higher elevation.
 This is not an eligible project type!

 I was appalled at what I saw.
 I couldn’t believe this project was selected for further review when my painstakingly detailed sub-applications were not.
-I submitted three sub-applications that year, each over 2,000 pages of documentation, while this sub-application had only a dozen pages.
+I submitted two sub-applications that year, each over 2,000 pages of documentation, while this sub-application had only a dozen pages.
 I received excellent feedback on my sub-applications.
 They were thorough and met all the requirements, but Illinois, where my projects were located, had not adopted State Building Codes, which lowered my scores.
 Still, I wanted to know how this garbled mess made it so far in the review process.

-I felt so validated reading that email and my frustration melted away as I realized my sub-applications were denied more quickly because they were clear.
+I felt so validated reading that email, and my frustration melted away as I realized my sub-applications were denied more quickly because they were CLEAR.
 The consequence of his unclear communication was that he had to wait six additional months to learn their project would not receive funding.
 I knew they were disappointed.
 Like making it to the championship only to come home without a trophy, the initial selection led them to believe they would receive funding only to be rejected later.
 Adding insult to injury, they also missed the annual deadline for the following fiscal year, setting them back an additional year.

 In the highly technical world of FEMA grant applications, the grant writer must possess the expertise and the ability to translate engineering studies and calculations into a clear and thorough scope of work.
+The grant criteria are designed to standardize the sub-applications and level the playing field, but only some sub-applications meticulously follow the criterion.
+FEMA scores and prioritizes the sub-applications, but not everyone understands how to properly document their project.
+In this case, an incomplete sub-application for an ineligible project was selected for further review and later denied funding once FEMA received the missing documentation.

-20 views
+38 views

 Recent Posts